Cabra Dominican College: Buildings

 The largest building on the college grounds is the original convent that was built in 1885.
 A large proportion of the ground level houses the college admin staff, including the college principal.
 The home economics kitchen and classroom are also located within the ground level as is the college boardroom.

 Opened in 2017, the newly developed St. Catherine's Wing saw the old music rooms become 4 multipurpose classrooms split across the upper two levels of the convent.
 The St. Catherine's Wing is home to Kavanagh house.

 The eastern side of convent houses the St. Bridget's wing which includes a multitude of various music rooms and facilities.
 It is the namesake of St. Brigid's Square on the west of the wing, a common gathering area which is used for student-held handball matches during the morning and breaks.
 It is notoriously difficult to play on due to its size.

-The Aquinas building is a two-story building located at the front of the college.
+The Aquinas building is a two-storey building located at the front of the college.
 The ground floor of the building has various science laboratories including specialised facilities for chemistry, physics, and biology.
 On the second level of the Aquinas building, some 15 multipurpose classrooms are located.
 Aquinas is home to Moore House.

 Originally a science laboratory, Aquinas Theatre is now one of three dedicated dance and drama spaces that the college offers.
 At times it is often used to hold year level or house assemblies.

 The Notre Dame cluster of buildings comprises the staff room, various staff offices, and the General Science Lab which is mainly used for students in Grade 7.